-This ARC-funded national project investigating the social practices associated with men’s use of performance and image-enhancing drugs (PIEDs) in Australia was the first of its kind to be undertaken in Australia.
+This ARC-funded national project investigated the social practices associated with men’s use of performance and image-enhancing drugs (PIEDs) in Australia.
+It was the first of its kind to be undertaken in Australia.
 The project comprised 60 semi-structured interviews with men who inject PIEDs in Victoria, New South Wales, Queensland and Western Australia, as well as 20 interviews with relevant health professionals.
 The interviews explored the meanings associated with PIED injecting and the forces shaping contemporary dynamics of consumption, injecting practices, knowledge and experiences of hepatitis C transmission, the informational needs and preferences of men who inject PIEDs, and appropriate harm reduction responses to PIED injecting.

 The project aimed to generate new insights into the experiences of men who consume PIEDs in order to inform more appropriate and sensitive harm reduction initiatives, engagement strategies and hepatitis C prevention resources.
 We also aimed to develop a balanced understanding of men’s experiences and perspectives, placing issues of blood-borne virus transmission in the context of whole lives and diverse priorities.

 It also produced a dedicated publicly accessible research portal presenting comprehensively collected relevant research, media reports, health education resources, popular culture representations and consumer perspectives on PIED use.
 The PIEDs portal also contains the project’s final report detailing findings and recommendations for improving policy and service provision.